Documentation Required for Cruise Travel...

 Carnival requires guests to provide proper travel documentation in order to travel.
 The passport requirement does NOT apply to U.S.

 citizens traveling to or returning directly from a U.S. territory.
+Non-U.S Citizens must contact the appropriate Consulates, U.S.

 Embassy and U.S. Immigration office to inquire about necessary travel documentation.
+Carnival assumes no responsibility for

 advising guests of Immigration requirements.
 It is recommended that all guests travel with a valid passport during their cruise.
 This will enable